-Susan diRende is both erudite and funny.
-She communicates big ideas with a unique combustion of irreverence and insight.
+Susan diRende communicates big ideas with a unique concoction of irreverence and insight.
 Her published works, from serious academic to sci-fi space farce, share a common thread of humor.
-Born in New Jersey of Italian parents, she grew up with a double vision of culture and has always looked to create at the intersection of worlds.
+Born in New Jersey of Italian parents, she has always looked to create at the intersection of worlds.
 An accomplished painter as well as writer, a strong visual imagination keeps her grounded in the "thingness" of the plastic arts alongside the ephemeral "nowness" of the lively arts.
-Some of the first work she created professionally was as a clown in the circus and she remains an artist who likes to turn things upside down and an intellectual who sees the art-in-fact of dogma.
-Her lifelong love of learning, both as a student and teacher, has led her to be honored as an educator and awarded as a creator.
+Some of the first work she created professionally was as a clown in the circus, and she remains an artist who likes to turn things upside down.
+Her lifelong love of learning, both as a student and teacher, has led her to be honored as an educator alongside her awards as a creator.
 Most recently she won the 2017 Philip K. Dick Awards Special Citation for Excellence in science fiction writing for her sci-fi fantasy farce, Unpronounceable.

 Is there some way I could contribute to your community with a reading, workshop, or panel?
 My bags are always packed!

 Live an Original Life

 Everyone feels the creative call.
 Many ignore it out of self-doubt, fatigue, or fear.
 Some are overwhelmed by creative ideas and demands.
 But the reward for listening and letting it speak through you can fill your day clarity and joy.

 Join Me on Twitter

 Watch time lapse of the Grand Canyon and its "ocean" of clouds for a calming breath amid the political craziness. https://t.co/IE10Q4xgpB